All Episodes

 You can see it in her evil little eyes as a small child going through communion.

-I love this thing that they do where they act like being stigmatized for spreading insane bullshit is worse than spreading insane bullshit.
+I love this thing that they do where they they act like being stigmatized for spreading insane bullshit is worse than spreading insane bullshit.

 I really need to see inside her brain.

-Like, I just, she's just so fucking weird.
+Like, I just she's just so fucking weird.

-Even like for like the types of grifters that we examine, she just thinks in such a weird way.
+Even like for the types of grifters that we examine, she just thinks in such a weird way.

 Oh my God, man.

-You made a fucking t-shirt.
+You made a fucking T-shirt.

-It's a fucking joke.
+It's the same fucking joke.

-It's the same fucking shit.
+It's the same fucking.

-She's going to the fucking printer like to get a t-shirt made.
+She's going to the fucking printer like to get a T-shirt made.

 She's a fucking psycho.